hapijs/hapi/API.md

 The `pre` option allows defining methods for performing actions before the handler is called.
-These methods allow breaking the handler logic into smaller, reusable components that can be shared ascross routes, as well as provide a cleaner error handling of prerequisite operations (e.g. load required reference data from a database).
+These methods allow breaking the handler logic into smaller, reusable components that can be shared across routes, as well as provide a cleaner error handling of prerequisite operations (e.g. load required reference data from a database).

 `pre` is assigned an ordered array of methods which are called serially in order.
 If the `pre`